 The speaker describes in these first lines a terrifying situation.
-SHe’s stuck in some kind of unfathomable maze that she can’t get out of.
-She can only move from “Blank to Blank” with nothingness in-between.
+She’s stuck in some kind of unfathomable maze that she can’t get out of.
+She can only move from “Blank to Blank” with nothingness in between.
 The repeated hard consonant sounds in “Blank” are a good example of consonance.
 This helps to emphasize the significance and worry associated with the nothingness that she’s stuck in.

 Dickinson does not include very many details about what this nothingness includes, or does not include, but it is easy to connect this imagery to the story of the labyrinth in Greek mythology that Theseus builds to contain the Minotaur.
-It is “Threadless,” a reference to the thread that Theseus had to find his way out, and the thread that the speaker apparently doesn’t have.
+It is “Threadless,” a reference to the thread that Theseus had to find his way out, of and the thread that the speaker apparently doesn’t have.

 The most important question to consider in these lines is what the labyrinth represents.
 It is likely depression, loneliness, or another form of grief or sadness.
 It’s something hard to get out of, emotionally not physically.